JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 At this point, `x_l_fluct` and `x_nl_fluct` are considered the **input timeseries**.

 !!! info "Detrending in Julia"
-    Detrending can be performed in many ways and therefore remains an external step of `TransitionIndicators.jl`.
-A wide range of `Julia` packages exists to perform smoothing such as [`Loess.jl`](https://github.com/JuliaStats/Loess.jl) or [`DSP.jl`](https://docs.juliadsp.org/latest/contents/).
-The detrending step then simply consists of subtracting the smoothed signal from the original one.
+    Detrending can be performed in many ways.
+A wide range of Julia packages exists to perform smoothing such as [Loess.jl](https://github.com/JuliaStats/Loess.jl) or [DSP.jl](https://docs.juliadsp.org/latest/contents/).
+There the detrending step consists of subtracting the smoothed signal from the original one.

 ### Indicator timeseries